KyleDottin/Ensea_in_the_Shell/README.md

 2. **Prompt Display**: Shows the prompt `Enseash>` for user input.

 3. **Command execution**:
-   - The shell supports simple command execution without arguments.
+   - The shell supports commands even with arguments.
    - Implements a REPL loop to:
      - Read the user input.
-     - Execute the command (e.g., `fortune`, `date`).
+     - Execute the command (e.g., `hostname -i`, `date`).
      - Display the result and return to the prompt.

 4. **Shell output**:
    - Exit Command: The shell handles the exit command and terminates the program with a friendly farewell message.
-   - Ctrl+D Support: The shell properly exits when the user presses <Ctrl+D>, which sends an EOF (End of File) signal.
+   - Ctrl+D Support: The shell properly exits when the user presses <Ctrl+D>.

 5. **Exit Code and Signal Display**:
 The shell displays the return code or signal from the previous command in the prompt.
 This feature helps the user understand the outcome of the last executed command, whether it succeeded, failed, or was terminated by a signal.

 6. **Command Execution Time Measurement**: The shell measures and displays the execution time of commands.

-7. **Execution of Complex Commands (with arguments)**: This feature enables the microshell to handle complex commands that include arguments.

-8. **Management of Redirections**: The shell supports redirection for both standard input (stdin) and standard output (stdout).

 ---